Columbia Gorge Respiratory Risk Rating

 RSV

-We use data from Wasco, Sherman, Hood River, and Gilliam counties to determine the overall risk category.
-The data we use to create the risk rating includes:
+• We use data from Wasco, Sherman, Hood River, and Gilliam counties to determine the overall risk rating.
+We use three kinds of data to find the risk rating:

-How much COVID, flu, and RSV virus is found in the wastewater.
-Wastewater utilities in Hood River and The Dalles volunteer to send samples of the wastewater to an Oregon State University laboratory for testing.
+• Wastewater testing- How much COVID, flu, and RSV virus is in the wastewater.
+The wastewater treatment plants in Hood River and The Dalles volunteer to send samples of wastewater from the treatment plant to an Oregon State University laboratory for testing.
 Anyone who has a virus will have pieces of virus in their poop, even if they don’t feel sick.
-Wastewater testing gives information about people with mild illness.
+Testing wastewater from the treatment plant is especially useful when many people have mild illness.
+This is a new way to learn about illness.

-The percent of people tested at the hospital for flu, COVID, and RSV who are positive.
-Hospitals test lots of people all year for viruses to get a complete picture of everything making them sick.
-When viruses are not circulating, they get a lot of negative results.
+• Percent of tests that are positive- Hospitals test lots of people for COVID, flu, and RSV.
+When these viruses are not circulating, they get a lot of negative results.
 As a virus becomes more common, the percent of tests that are positive goes up.
-Public health has used this data to understand seasonal flu for many years.
+Public health has used this data to understand flu for many years.

 All this data put together gives a good picture of when we go in and out of peaks, even though it does not count every person who is sick.